Henrisen/see/README.md

 ## Summary

-A simple file viewer with syntax highlighting for Linux and macOS.
+A simple file viewer with syntax highlighting for Linux, Windows and macOS.

 ![Screenshot of see](https://github.com/Henrisen/see/blob/main/.github/resources/1.png?raw=true)